ICodeMaster/CelestialWorkingsShips/README.md

 # CelestialWorkingsShips
-Full source code for the ship improvements of Celestial Workings Ship mod for Stellaris.
+This github contains all the source code for the mod "Celestial Working - Shiny Ships"

+Including the completed, testing source code for the mod.

+The mod if you dont know is for the Paradox game entitled "Stellaris"